Asylum, VAWA Visa, U Visa, T Visa

 • Membership in a particular social group,

-• This encompasses very many categories, and can include gender-based violence or sexual orientation
+• This encompasses very many categories and can include gender-based violence or sexual orientation.

-U Visas
+U Visa

-If you have been a victim of certain crimes in the U.S. by anyone (including undocumented persons), we can assist you with a U visa application.
-This type of relief then allows for adjusting your status to a legal permanent resident.
+If you have been a victim of certain physical crimes in the U.S. by anyone (including undocumented persons), we can assist you with a U visa application.